I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 It will make it a bit easier to breathe.

 - Try and avoid flying on airplanes when you have a cold virus.
-That is not only good for the surrounding passengers in that enclosed space who would be exposed to your illness but the altitude changes can cause increased pressure in your eardrums which can result in pain and in worst case scenarios even cause a rupture leading to hearing loss.
+That is not only good for the surrounding passengers in that enclosed space who would be exposed to your illness, but the altitude changes can cause increased pressure in your eardrums which can result in pain and worst case scenarios even cause a rupture leading to hearing loss.
 Be safe rather than sorry!

 I hope that if you come down with the dreaded cold virus, these useful tips will be of value to you or in helping others you know.